sethrj/swig-fortran-dev/README.md

 - DONE: methods/functions with class arguments
 - DONE: template instantiation (SWIG should already handle this)
 - inheritance (only base class holds pointer)
-- dynamic-cast type checking for inheritance upcasts
 - DONE: multiple constructors
 - `RCP/shared_ptr` wrapping (SWIG should already handle this)
 - "generic" function overloading
-- templated class method instantiation (needed for plist)
+- DONE: templated class method instantiation (needed for plist)
+- DONE: namespaces
 - string wrapping
 - DONE: passing entire arrays of data in a single call
 - DONE: Add 'intent' qualifiers to arguments?
-- passing classes by value?
+- passing classes by value? (not done; RCP though)
 - Fortran callback functions
 - "director" capability to subclass a c++ class using a Fortran class
 - Multiple interacting modules
 - Iterators?
-- Optional generation of `finally` statement for auto-destruction
+- Optional generation of `final` statement for auto-destruction
 - Optional typemap for checking validity of pointers (class must be constructed)
 - Find out about quirks of C++ static object initialization when executed by a Fortran `main` function
+- Exception handling?
+- Error checking (pointers being assigned)
+- dynamic-cast type checking for inheritance upcasts?

 Trilinos classes to wrap
 ========================